-Nan Roman, President and CEO of the National Alliance to End Homelessness, is a leading national voice on the issue of homelessness.
-The Alliance is a public education, advocacy, and capacity-building organization with a network of over 10,000 nonprofit and public sector agencies and corporate partners around the country.
-Under her leadership, the Alliance has developed a pragmatic plan to end homelessness within ten years.
-To implement this plan, Ms. Roman works closely with members of Congress and the Administration, as well as with cities and states across the nation.
-She collaborates with Alliance partners to educate the public about the real nature of homelessness and successful solutions.
-She has researched and written on the issue, is frequently interviewed by the press, and regularly speaks at events around the country.
-Her unique perspective on homelessness and its solutions comes from over twenty years of local and national experience in the areas of poverty and community-based organizations.
+Nan Roman is President and CEO of the National Alliance to End Homelessness, a public education, advocacy, and capacity-building organization.
+She is a leading national voice on the issue of homelessness.
+Under her guidance, the Alliance has successfully identified and promoted innovative strategies for ending homelessness that have been adopted by communities across the country.
+In her role, Ms. Roman works closely with members of Congress and the Administration, as well as with officials and advocates at the state and local levels.
+She collaborates with Alliance partners to educate the public about the real nature of homelessness and effective solutions.
+She has researched and written on the issue of homelessness, regularly speaks at events around the country, and frequently serves as an expert on the issue for the media.
+Her unique perspective on homelessness and its solutions comes from more than 20 years of local and national experience in the areas of poverty and community-based organizations.

 Julie Klein is the Assistant to the President and Policy Outreach Associate at the Alliance.
-In her role as assistant, she provides administrative, scheduling, and secretarial support to the Alliance’s President, Nan Roman.
-In her role as Policy Outreach Associate, Julie assists the Policy Outreach Coordinator in mobilizing advocates to advance policy priorities around preventing and ending homelessness.
-Julie also contributes to online advocacy newsletters and advocacy-related publications and assists in coordinating the activities of the Alliance’s Leadership Council.
+In her role as assistant, Ms. Klein provides administrative, scheduling, and secretarial support to the Alliance’s President, Nan Roman.
+In her role as Policy Outreach Associate, she assists the Policy Outreach Coordinator in mobilizing advocates to advance policy priorities around preventing and ending homelessness.
+She also contributes to online advocacy newsletters and advocacy-related publications and assists in coordinating the activities of the Alliance’s Leadership Council.
 Prior to joining the Alliance, she interned with various nonprofits, including the Sixth Street Shelter in Allentown, PA.
-Julie also completed an honors thesis on perceptions of homelessness and researched housing policies at Muhlenberg College, where she graduated with a Bachelor’s in Psychology and Political Science.
+Ms. Klein also completed an honors thesis on perceptions of homelessness and researched housing policies at Muhlenberg College, where she graduated with a Bachelor’s in Psychology and Political Science.

 Kay Moshier McDivitt

 Sharon McDonald is Director for Families and Youth with a focus on policy and program strategies to address family homelessness.
-She joined the National Alliance to End Homelessness in 2001.
-Prior to joining the Alliance, Sharon was a direct practitioner in a Richmond, Virginia community-based service center for people who are homeless for nearly seven years.
+Ms. McDonald joined the Alliance in 2001.
+Prior to joining the Alliance, she was a direct practitioner in a Richmond, Virginia community-based service center for people who are homeless for nearly seven years.
 She has experience providing service-enhanced housing in a subsidized housing development for low-income families with children and in housing for people living with HIV/AIDS.
-Sharon served as a Social Work Congressional Fellow in Senator Paul D. Wellstone’s office where she focused on welfare and housing issues.
-Sharon has been a Licensed Clinical Social Worker since 1991 and holds a Ph.D. in Social Work and Social Policy from Virginia Commonwealth University.
+She served as a Social Work Congressional Fellow in Senator Paul D. Wellstone’s office where she focused on welfare and housing issues.
+Ms. McDonald has been a Licensed Clinical Social Worker since 1991 and holds a Ph.D. in Social Work and Social Policy from Virginia Commonwealth University.